danpla/wdx_fontinfo/README.md

 Font info WDX plugin for [Total][Total Commander] and [Double][Double Commander] Commanders.

-Binaries for Windows and 64-bit Linux are available on the [Releases](https://github.com/danpla/wdx_fontinfo/releases/latest) page.
+Binaries for Windows, Linux, and macOS are available on the [Releases](https://github.com/danpla/wdx_fontinfo/releases/latest) page.